What is Espresso Martini Cocktail and How to Make it

 1. Espresso Coffee

-Medium to dark roast beans are commonly used for Espresso Martinis.
-These roasts tend to have richer, bolder flavors that pair well with the intensity of the cocktail.
+Traditionally, the Espresso Martini cocktail is prepared with medium to dark roasted beans.
+These strong roasts have richer, bolder flavors that pair well with the intensity of the cocktail.

 Espresso coffee